Donate to the MaST Center

 Maintaining quality of life is one of our top priorities in the MaST Center Aquarium.
 In order to do so, we supply all of our marine creatures with an adequate variety of preferential and supplemental foods.
 From pellets and bloodworms, to frozen seafood mixes, costs total approximately $200/month, or $2,400 every year.

-Hosted every Saturday, Water Weekend is the designated time that the public is allowed to tour our facility for free.
+Hosted every Saturday, Discovery Days is the designated time that the public is allowed to tour our facility for free.
 Volunteers arrive by 8am and stay until 3pm to make sure the facility is set up and provide knowledge and service to those who visit.
 Donations currently average about $0.25/visitor.
 Bumping that number up to just $1.00/visitor would have a great effect on the entire facility.
 This event is entirely free, however, donations are encouraged.

 The MMST supplies all of its volunteers with stranding kits to ensure the proper care of stranded mammals.
 Each volunteer chooses a level of participation.
 Those who provide more in depth assistance require a more complex stranding kit.
 Initially, lower level volunteer supplies cost $9.95/kit, and upper level volunteer supplies costs $32.25/kit.
 Each volunteer may refill their supplies as needed, so a stock of supplies is also kept at the MaST Center.
 In all, total costs amount to about $675 yearly.